TwilioQuest/ghw-twilio-guide/README.md

 - Assign it to your Twilio number.
 - Make a call using Dev Phone.

-###ß Step 1: Create a TwiML bin to handle a phone call
+### Step 1: Create a TwiML bin to handle a phone call

 A TwiML bin is a container for TwiML.
 We can fill the bin with TwiML to program Twilio to do certain actions, and then connect the bin to our phone number.
 Follow the instructions [here](https://www.twilio.com/docs/runtime/tutorials/twiml-bins#create-a-new-twiml-bin) to create a new TwiML bin to respond to a phone call with "hello world".